INSIGHT: Enhancing Autonomous Driving Safety through Vision-Language Models on Context-Aware Hazard Detection and Edge Case Evaluation: Related Works

 \section{Related Works}

 Recently, the development of autonomous driving algorithms has significantly improved with various approaches addressing scene understanding, prediction, and control~\cite{min2024driveworld,zhao2024enhanced,huang2020multi}.
-This section reviews relevant work in edge case scenario exploration, end-to-end autonomous driving models, and VLMs in autonomous vehicles.
+This section reviews relevant work in safety-critical scenario exploration, end-to-end autonomous driving models, and VLMs in autonomous vehicles.